piercecohen1/pplx-api-streaming/README.md

 # pplx-api-streaming
-Very basic chatbot that demonstrates how to stream responses from Perplexity API and get them to display correctly from the command-line
+PoC showing how to make streamed responses from pplx-api display properly